erkyrath/glulxe/README.md

 where "filename.ulx" is a Glulx game file to execute.

-To build this program with a Mac or Window interface, you'll need the appropriate Glk library.
+To build this program with a Mac or Windows interface, or any other interface, you'll need the appropriate Glk library.

 This program supports floating-point operations, which are implemented using the standard C99 math functions.
 The Makefile uses "-lm" to link